 - 1 large vidalia or red onion, halved and sliced thick

-- 1/2 cup of vinegar - apple cider, red wine or white are all good choices
+- 1/2 cup vinegar - apple cider, red wine or white are all good choices

-- 1 teaspoon of granulated sugar, or to taste
+- 1-2 teaspoons granulated sugar, or to taste

-- 1/2 tablespoon of fresh, chopped herbs (parsley, basil, oregano), or to taste
+- 1/2 tablespoon fresh, chopped herbs (parsley, basil, oregano), or to taste